 ‘Mendes’ is the name most Argentines use to refer to the ‘unmentionable’ ex-President Carlos Menem, whose privatization policies are frequently blamed for the 2001 economic crisis.

-Argentine Food Terms
+Special Argentine Food Terms

 When it comes to dining in Argentina, you can pretty much leave your Spanish dictionary at home — it won’t help much.
 Essential vocabulary words in a traveler’s repertoire include the words medialuna (sweet croissant) and empanada (savory turn-over) and every time you see the word factura (a general term for pastries that also means receipt) you’ll be tempted to wander in that direction.
 Similarly the most Argentine of all sweets is dulce de leche, a sweet milk paste that is eaten on bread, incorporated into pastry recipes or used to fill alfajores, a beloved shortbread cookie usually found by the check-out in virtually any convenience store.
+(Check out our guide to Argentine desserts to learn more about Argentina’s sweets).

-Among the pre-Colombian food found in the Northern regions are two dished that are rather similar: the tamale and humita, corn-based dishes wrapped in steamed corn husks, to be discarded before eating.
+Among the pre-Colombian food found in the Northern regions are two dishes that are rather similar: the tamale and humita, corn-based dishes wrapped in steamed corn husks, to be discarded before eating.
 The main difference between the two is that a tamale generally is filled with meat or cheese.

 (←cont. from: ¿Spanish, Castellano, Lunfardo?)